 Learn about services for students at Ontario Tech University (formerly known as the University of Ontario Institute of Technology), including their accessibility services, peer and academic support programs, financial aid, campus accessibility, and more.

 Ontario Tech University has more than 10,000 students at two campus locations: north Oshawa and downtown Oshawa.
-The university has academic programs in eight faculties and schools:
+The university has academic programs in seven faculties and schools:

 - Business and Information Technology

 - Engineering and Applied Science

 - Social Science and Humanities

 - Graduate and Postdoctoral studies